 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-When the seventh month came and the Israelites had settled in their towns, the people assembled as one man in Jerusalem.
+When the seventh month arrived, after the people of Isra'el had resettled in the towns, the people gathered with one accord in Yerushalayim.

 After a period of time in which the people went to their own towns and built their own houses, they all came together in Jerusalem.
 It is just before this great gathering that the prophet Haggai was sent to the leaders in order to call them to focus the people on the work of the Lord and not their own homes.

-Then Jeshua son of Jozadak and his fellow priests and Zerubbabel son of Shealtiel and his associates began to build the altar of the God of Israel to sacrifice burnt offerings on it, in accordance with what is written in the Law of Moses the man of God.
+Then Yeshua the son of Yotzadak with his fellow cohanim, and Z'rubavel the son of Sh'alti'el with his kinsmen, organized rebuilding the altar of the God of Isra'el; so that they could offer burnt offerings on it, as is written in the Torah of Moshe the man of God.

 Ezra leaves out a portion of the events that occurred at this gathering but we see it in Nehemiah 8.
 This is where Ezra stood and read the Book of the Law.
 We see that, not only was it read, but it was put into action.
 The priests began by building the altar.
 This altar was a place of meeting between God and His servants and is a picture of Jesus Christ.
 We, likewise, need a place where we can gather with a group of God's people for worship.